aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/field-features-supported-on-html-import/_index.md

 |Eq|N/A| | |
 |Symbol|N/A| | |
 ## **Form Fields**
 Form fields are fully supported by Aspose.Words.
-There is an option to export form fields as dynamic fields in HTML as <input> and <select> tags or to export them as plain text.
-Only <input> and <select> tags are imported back as fields.
+There is an option to export form fields as dynamic fields in HTML as &lt;input&gt; and &lt;select&gt; tags or to export them as plain text.
+Only &lt;input&gt; and &lt;select&gt; tags are imported back as fields.
 The input types that have direct Microsoft Word analogs are imported as working form fields.
 Radio and image input elements are imported as image shapes and are non-clickable.
 Input elements attributed with hidden or disabled are not imported.
 See the following links in the documentation for further information:

 - [Working with Form Fields](/words/net/working-with-form-fields/)
 - [FormField](https://apireference.aspose.com/words/net/aspose.words.fields/formfield)